gastamper/dracut-tpm/README.md

 2. Use the standalone program **nv_readvalue** - this requires building **nv_readvalue** from [this repository](http://github.com/gastamper/tpm-luks)

 Why choose one over the other?
 **tcsd** and **tpm_nvread** are included in the base repositories for CentOS, making this path somewhat more straightforward.
-As a downside, it is more complicated "under the hood" so for those who prefer simplicity and a slim initramfs, this may not be the ideal options.  **nv_readvalue** however can be built as a standalone program, making this single program the only dependency for the dracut module.
+As a downside, it is more complicated "under the hood" so for those who prefer simplicity and a slim initramfs, this may not be the ideal options.
+Additionally, a separate user *tss* is required for tcsd to function (```echo tss:x:100:100:TSS:/:/sbin/nologin >> /etc/passwd```)
+**nv_readvalue** however can be built as a standalone program, making this single program the only dependency for the dracut module.

 It is ultimately a matter of preference with little practical value.
 For most users, option 1 is sufficient.